kuhn-lab/kuhn-lab.github.io/team.markdown

 - Dr. Omar El-Sayed – University of Cambridge

 ---
+-->

 ## 📬 Join Us

-We welcome inquiries from prospective students, postdocs, and collaborators.
-Visit our [Join Us](/join/) page or [contact us](mailto:your-email@example.com) for more information.
+We welcome inquiries from prospective students, postdocs, and collaborators. [contact us](mailto:alexndre.kuhn@hevs.ch) for more information.